mate-academy/react_list-of-goods/README.md

 ## (*) Advanced tasks (require understanding of Forms in React)
 1. Add `<select>` with numbers from 1 to 10.
 (1 is default).
 All the previous buttons should now show only goods having length >= than the selected value.
-When you change the value the items should be immediately rerendered accordingly.
+When you change the value the items should be immediately re-rendered accordingly.
 1. `Reset` button should set the default value to the `<select>`